Empirical probability: Disadvantages

 A disadvantage in using empirical probabilities arises in estimating probabilities which are either very close to zero, or very close to one.
 In these cases very large sample sizes would be needed in order to estimate such probabilities to a good standard of relative accuracy.
 Here statistical models can help, depending on the context, and in general one can hope that such models would provide improvements in accuracy compared to empirical probabilities, provided that the assumptions involved actually do hold.

 For example, consider estimating the probability that the lowest of the daily-maximum temperatures at a site in February in any one year is less than zero degrees Celsius.
 A record of such temperatures in past years could be used to estimate this probability.
 A model-based alternative would be to select a family of probability distributions and fit it to the dataset containing past years′ values.
 The fitted distribution would provide an alternative estimate of the desired probability.
 This alternative method can provide an estimate of the probability even if all values in the record are greater than zero.

 Mixed nomenclature

-The phrase a-posteriori probability is also used as an alternative to empirical probability or relative frequency.
+The phrase a-posteriori probability is also used as an alternative to "empirical probability" or "relative frequency".
 The use of the phrase "a-posteriori" is reminiscent of terms in Bayesian statistics, but is not directly related to Bayesian inference, where a-posteriori probability is occasionally used to refer to posterior probability, which is different even though it has a confusingly similar name.

-The term a-posteriori probability, in its meaning as equivalent to empirical probability, may be used in conjunction with a priori probability which represents an estimate of a probability not based on any observations, but based on deductive reasoning.
+The term a-posteriori probability, in its meaning suggestive of "empirical probability", may be used in conjunction with a priori probability which represents an estimate of a probability not based on any observations, but based on deductive reasoning.